-The Thailand Digital Arrival Card (TDAC), as its name denotes, is an online immigration form that replaced the paper-based TM6 arrival card of Thailand.
-Every traveler, before going to visit the country, should have this card for a stress-free journey.
-The card also provides complete convenience to all foreigners traveling to the country by air, sea, or land.
+The Thailand Digital Arrival Card (TDAC), as its name suggests, is an online immigration card that has replaced the paper-based TM6 arrival form in Thailand.
+Every traveler visiting the country should have this card for a stress-free journey.
+The card also provides complete convenience to all foreigners traveling to the government by air, sea, or land.
 As stated by the Ministry of Public Health of Thailand, before entering the country, the TDAC is used to provide health declaration details and entry information of the person.

 This is all about the Thailand Digital Arrival Card (TDAC).
 Now, moving ahead, let's know who requires this card.

-The Digital Arrival Card of Thailand is compulsory to hold by all foreign travelers entering the country by air, land, or sea, regardless of their visiting purpose, visa type, or nationality.
+The Digital Arrival Card of Thailand is compulsory for all foreign travelers entering the country by air, land, or sea, regardless of their purpose of visit, visa type, or nationality.
 Here is the list of people who can apply for the card:

 Travelers should apply for the Thailand Digital Arrival Card within three days before entering the country.
 It also involves their date of arrival.
-For instance, if you are planning to visit Thailand on 7 June 2025, you should apply for the card on 5 June 2025 itself.
-Although you can apply for TDAC two days before your trip or on your date of arrival.
-However, to avoid last-minute hassle and get enough processing and document verification time, it is advisable to apply for the card three days before your trip.
+For instance, if you plan to visit Thailand on June 7, 2025, you should apply for the card on June 5, 2025.
+However, you can apply for TDAC up to two days before your trip or on the date of your arrival.
+However, to avoid last-minute hassle and ensure sufficient processing and document verification time, it is advisable to apply for the card three days before your trip.

-After knowing when to apply for the TDAC card, let's understand how this system works.
+Now that we know when to apply for the TDAC, let's understand how this system works.

-Also, you can update the submitted information on the card anytime before you arrive in the country.
+Additionally, you can update the submitted information on the card at any time before you arrive in the country.
 It provides travelers with the flexibility to make changes as per their requirements.
 Moving further, let's know how to apply for the card.

 The application process for the TDAC Immigration Thailand is straightforward.
-Travelers, before boarding their flight, need to fill out their form online.
-You can register for the card either through the official immigration website of Thailand or using their official mobile app.
-When applying for the card, make sure you are doing this 72 hours or three days before you arrive in the country to avoid any last-minute hassle.
+Travelers must fill out their online form before boarding their flight.
+You can register for the card either through the official Thai immigration website or by using their official mobile app.
+When applying for the card, ensure you do so at least 72 hours or three days before arrival in the country to avoid any last-minute hassles.
 Furthermore, here is how you can apply for the card:

 To fill out the TDAC application, you need to mention the following requested information: